DEPARTMENT OF Medicine ~ 2015 Annual Report

 Polly E. Parsons, M.D., E.L.
 Amidon, M.D.'32 Chair

-The Department of Medicine had another excellent year in 2014, with significant contributions in all areas of our mission: clinical care, education, research, and service.
+The Department of Medicine had another excellent year with significant contributions in all areas of our mission.
 To support all of those missions we continue to grow.
-This year we welcomed new faculty in Dermatology, Cardiology, Geriatrics, Hematology-Oncology, Primary Care Internal Medicine, Public Health, Pulmonary and Critical Care Medicine and Transplant Nephrology, new residents in Internal Medicine and Dermatology, fellows in all of our subspecialty areas, and graduate students and post-doctoral trainees in our laboratories.
+This year, we welcomed new faculty in Cardiology, Dermatology, Hematology/Oncology, Immunobiology, and Primary Care Internal Medicine, new residents in Internal Medicine and Dermatology, fellows in all of our subspecialty areas, and graduate students and post-doctoral trainees in our laboratories.

 The department expanded its clinical

 Critical Care, Hematology/Oncology, and Bone

 with the Burlington veteran’s administration

 program.
 The Diabetes Care Pathway, created

 by the faculty in Endocrinology and Primary